Biittaa/tsp-by-evolution/README.md

 The algorithm will execute, solve the TSP problem using the evolutionary approach, and output the optimized route.

 # Acknowledgments
-- This project is part of the computation ai course.
+- This project is part of the Computation Intelligence course.
 - References and inspiration from works in genetic algorithms and optimization.

 # Authors